-Open Young Minds is a confidential young person’s service.
-We provide support for young people aged 12-21 years old, who have mild to moderate emotional health issues and live in Heywood, Middleton or Rochdale.
+Open Young Minds is a free and confidential young person’s service.
+We provide support for young people aged 18-21+ years old, who have mild to moderate emotional health issues and live in Heywood, Middleton or Rochdale.

-As a community mental health service we focus on providing you with the opportunities to develop and grow the skills, knowledge and experiences that allow you to take control of your issues.
+As a community mental health service, we focus on providing you with the time to talk, express yourself and develop and grow the skills, knowledge, tools, and experiences to enable you to take control of your issues.
 This is done with the support of a Wellbeing Co-ordinator.

 How do you access our service?

 To gain access to our services, please complete a referral form which you will find below.